Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Non-suppressive treatment

-Homeopathy follows a non-suppressive way to treat atopic dermatitis as it does not prescribe any ointments which only treat the problem superficially.
+Homeopathy does not prescribe any ointments that only treat the problem superficially, but follows a non-suppressive way to treat atopic dermatitis.
 Deep down, the disease still lurks and remains untreated.
-Homeopathy uses oral medicines that work on the internal body to treat atopic dermatitis and gives permanent results.
+Homeopathy uses oral medicines that work on the internal parts of the body to treat atopic dermatitis and offers permanent cure.

-The top listed homeopathic medicines for treating cases of Atopic Dermatitis are Graphites, Petroleum, Sulphur, Natrum Mur, Rhus Tox, Arsenic Album and Mezereum.
+The top listed homeopathic medicines for treating cases of Atopic Dermatitis are Graphites Naturalis, Petroleum, Sulphur, Natrum Muriaticum, Rhus Toxicodendron, Arsenicum Album, Mezereum, Psorinum, Viola Tricolor and Mercurius Solubilis.

-1. Graphites – Top Homeopathic Remedy For Atopic Dermatitis
+1. Graphites Naturalis– Top Grade Remedy For Atopic Dermatitis

-Graphites is one of the best homeopathic medicines for managing atopic dermatitis.
-It proves highly effective for treating dry, rough skin which may develop cracks .
-Though it can be used for any affected skin area, it works most prominently on lesions in the bends of elbows or bends of knees, neck and behind the ear.
+Graphites is one of the best homeopathic medicines to manage atopic dermatitis.
+It is highly effective for treating dry, rough skin, which may develop cracks.
+Though it can be used for any affected skin part, it works more prominently on lesions in the bends of elbows or bends of knees, neck and behind the ear.
 Keeping aside dryness, it is equally effective for cases where skin vesicles (fluid-filled bumps) appear that ooze sticky, gluey discharge.
-Graphites also brings good results in eczema on the face, nose, and chin.
+Graphites also bring good results in eczema on the face, nose, and chin.

-This medicine is well indicated to manage atopic dermatitis with rough, dry skin and also when fluid-filled eruptions oozing sticky discharge are present.
+This medicine is administered to manage atopic dermatitis with rough, dry skin and also when fluid-filled eruptions oozing sticky discharge are present.

 When to use Petroleum?

 This medicine is recommended when the skin is very dry with cracks in cases of atopic dermatitis.
-Dry, cracked skin in winters is also treated magnificently with this medicine.
+Dry, cracked skin in winter is also treated magnificently with this medicine.

 How to use Petroleum?

-This medicine can be used once a day in 30C power.
+This medicine can be administered once a day in 30C potency.

 When to use Sulphur?

-This medicine works well to manage skin itching especially worse at night along with burning sensation in atopic dermatitis.
+This medicine works wonders to manage itching in the skin, especially when it gets worse at night, along with a burning sensation.

 How to use Sulphur?

 Sulphur is mostly recommended in 30C potency.
-The dosage varies from case to case.
-Sometimes, it is given in 30C power once a day while in some cases in infrequent doses, like once or twice a week depending on the intensity of the complaint.
+The dosage varies on a case-by-case basis.
+In some cases, it is administered in 30C power once a day while in other cases it is prescribed in infrequent doses — like once or twice a week depending on the intensity of the complaint.

-4. Natrum Mur – For Rash / Eruptions In Bends Of Limbs And Scalp Margin
+4. Natrum Muriaticum – For Eruptions In Bends Of Limbs And Scalp Margin

 Natrum Mur is beneficial for treating rashes/eruptions appearing in the bends of limbs that include the crease of the elbow and the back of the knee.
 The eruptions may be dry or ooze fluid.
 Warmth and heat worsen the condition for using Natrum Mur.
 Additionally, the eruptions occur specifically at the margins of the scalp.
 The eruptions are dry with rawness of skin along the margin of the scalp.
 Crusting may also occur along the hairline.
 Taking salt worsens the condition.
-Persons needing it may also suffer nasal allergy with marked sneezing, runny nose along with dermatitis complaint.
+Those who need it may also suffer from nasal allergy with marked sneezing, a runny nose, along with dermatitis complaints.

-This medicine should be selected to manage rashes or eruptions that occur in bends of limbs, like behind knees and on the elbow crease and at the margins of the scalp in cases of atopic dermatitis.
+This medicine should be selected to manage rashes or eruptions that occur in the bends of the limbs, like behind the knees and on the elbow crease and at the margins of the scalp in cases of atopic dermatitis.

-6X is the most frequently prescribed potency of this medicine that can be utilized two to three times according to case severity.
+6X is the most frequently prescribed potency of this medicine that can be utilised two to three times, depending on how severe the case is.

-5. Rhus Tox – For Eruptions With Thick Crusts That Ooze Fluid
+5. Rhus Toxicodendron– For Eruptions With Thick Crusts That Ooze Fluid

 Rhus Tox is of great help for atopic dermatitis with eruptions covered with thick crusts that ooze fluid.
-The skin becomes red with excessive itching, or fluid-filled vesicular bumps appear on the skin.
-Marked burning and intense itching are felt.
-Scratching makes the itching worse.
+The skin becomes red with excessive itching or fluid-filled vesicular bumps that appear on the skin.
+Marked burning sensation and intense itching is felt.
+Scratching aggravates itching.
 Scaling of skin may also appear.

-Rhus Tox is an excellent medicine for treating atopic dermatitis where thick crusty eruptions oozing fluid form on the skin with marked itching.
+Rhus Tox is a great medicine for treating atopic dermatitis, where thick, crusty eruptions oozing fluid form on the skin with marked itching.

-It works well in both low and high potency.
+It works wonders in both low and high potency.
 To start with, 30C potency is usually preferred and can be taken once or twice a day.

-6. Arsenic Album – For Dry Scaly Eruptions
+6. Arsenicum Album – For Dry Scaly Eruptions with Burning

-This medicine works well for cases having dry, rough scaly eruptions.
+This medicine works wonders for dry, rough, scaly eruptions.
 In most cases, eczema is marked on the face.
-Intense itching and burning is felt in the eruptions.
-It is worse at night in most cases requiring it.
+Intense itching and burning sensation is felt in the eruptions.
+In most cases who need this medicine, it gets worse at night.
 The affected skin can be oversensitive to touch.

 This medicine should be utilized to manage dry, rough eruptions covered with scales/flakes in atopic dermatitis cases.

-It is advised to take this medicine once a day in 30C power.
+It is advised to take this medicine once a day in 30C potency.

-7. Mezereum – For Eruptions That Discharge Sticky Fluid
+7. Mezereum – For Eruptions with Sticky Fluid Discharges

 Mezereum is very beneficial for treating atopic dermatitis with eruptions oozing fluid.
 The fluid is very sticky.
-It is also indicated when thick scabs form on the skin with pus under it indicating infection.
-At times blood may ooze out on touching crusty eruptions.
-The eruptions are attended with marked itching.
-It gets worse from bathing with warm water.
+It is also administered when thick scabs form on the skin with pus under it, indicating infection.
+At times, the blood may ooze out on touching crusty eruptions.
+The eruptions are accompanied by marked itching.
+It gets worse from bathing in warm water.

 When to use Mezereum?